sporeprotocol/spore-demo/README.md

 ## Q & A
 ### Question: Is this project purely front-end?

  Yes, this is a pure front-end project without any backend storage.
-It only requires a browser client and Nervos CKB to interact directly with the blockchain through the Indexer and PRC interfaces provided by [Lumos](https://github.com/ckb-js/lumos).
+It only requires a browser client and Nervos CKByte to interact directly with the blockchain through the Indexer and PRC interfaces provided by [Lumos](https://github.com/ckb-js/lumos).
 Therefore, the front-end application will directly interact with Nervos CKB, which will also result in certain limitations in the implementation of some functions.
 If you want to have a better user experience, you can add some temporary storage in between to achieve it.

 ## License